MaheshJethalia/ICR_Analysis/README.md

 In the Data/PRECOG/ folder, please put the es_list1.rds and es_list2.rds files for performing the validation on PRECOG repository.

 Run the misc_figures.R in scripts/ folder for validation results on the PRECOG repository.

+Run the ICR_Consensus_Classification.R followed by High_Medium_Low_ICR_classification.R in scripts/ folder to get the ICR-High, ICR-Medium and ICR-Low labels for each cancer sample per cancer type.